mhsung/kaist-cs479-fall-2023/docs/project-team-matching.md

 ^^Where to submit^^: ==OpenReview==

 ###Maximum number of teammates
 You are allowed to form a team with a **maximum of three people**.
 All teams will be assessed in the same way, regardless of how many people are in the team.
 It is hence recommended to have three people in the team.
+All members of a project team will receive the same grade for the project, unless under extraordinary circumstances.

 ###Course withdrawal
 If you withdraw from the course after the team-building deadline, your team will lose one teammate.
 So, please consider this schedule if you decide to drop the course.